sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. “Summarize this.”
-B. **“Summarize this function in 3 bullets for junior devs; include inputs, outputs, and one caveat.”**
+B. “Summarize this function in 3 bullets for junior devs; include inputs, outputs, and one caveat.”.
 C. “Explain code.”
 D. “Write notes.”